Thousands of Portland mayor’s texts gone from public record

 Senior Deputy City Attorney Jenifer Johnston told OPB that “all messages on (his) iPhone are essentially iMessage.”

-The lost messages include from several former city commissioners and Wheeler’s former police advisor Robert King.
+The lost messages include from several former city commissioners and Wheeler’s former police adviser Robert King.
 They all used iMessage and left before Portland realized the problem and extracted iMessages from current phones.

 King advised the mayor on the racial justice protests, two fatal police shootings and clashes between far-right and far-left groups during the time in question.
 The city received a dozen fruitless public records requests seeking King’s texts.